comonicon/Comonicon.jl/README.md

 ### Zero Dependency
 You can get rid of `Comonicon` entirely after you generate the command line parsing script via `write_cmd(filename, command_object)`.
 It means if you copy this file into your script, you will get a standalone Julia script (unless the script depends on something else).
+However, this is usually not necessary since `Comonicon` itself is quite fast to load, the main latency of a CLI application usually comes from other dependencies or the application itself.

 ## License